 Instructions

-- Mix all the ingredients to form a ball.
+- Mix all the ingredients for the dough to form a ball. this works best with a kitchen machine.

 - Divide the ball into two or three smaller balls for easier work.